The *-Vertex-Reinforced Jump Process: Randomization of the initial local time and exchangeable time scale

-The following lemma shows that with this randomization of initial local time, the \sVRJP becomes partially exchangeable after a time-change, which is a counterpart of the time change introduced in \cite{ST15}, Theorem~2. \begin{proposition} Let $(C(t))_{t\ge 0}$ be the increasing functional of the process $(X_t)$ defined by
+The following Proposition \ref{exchangeability} shows that, with that randomization of initial local time, the \sVRJP becomes partially exchangeable after a time-change, which is a counterpart to the time change introduced in \cite{ST15}, Theorem~2. \begin{proposition} Let $(C(t))_{t\ge 0}$ be the increasing functional of the process $(X_t)$ defined by

 Let $(Z_s)_{s\ge 0}$ be the time changed process defined by